Understanding Head-On Collision Accidents

 For more information or if a small child's behavior on the street caused your head-on collision accident, call us at 702-432-1000 and ask to speak with our personal injury attorney.

-Intervening drivers or vehicles
+When intervening drivers or vehicles are liable

 In multi-vehicle accidents, the actions of intervening drivers or vehicles can complicate liability determinations.
 For example, if a third vehicle abruptly changes lanes or engages in reckless driving behavior, causing one car to swerve and collide head-on with another, the intervening driver may share liability for the collision.